It will be a busy week on Capitol Hill as lawmakers push towards a vote yet this week on tax reform.

 Small Business (Pass-through)

-Current small business earnings are taxed at the individual level with the individual tax rate.
-The House bill proposed the maximum tax rate capped at 25%.
-The Senate proposes a deduction of 23% of qualifying “pass-through” income.
-As of December 13th, a tentative agreement has been reached for a 20% deduction.
+Earnings from small businesses are currently subject to individual taxation at the individual tax rate.
+The House bill suggested capping the highest tax rate at 25%.
+A 23% deduction of eligible “pass-through” income is what the Senate is proposing.
+A 20% deduction has been tentatively agreed upon as of December 13.
 From a real estate perspective, 61% of investments would qualify for this deduction.

 Corporate Tax Rate